f7iger/revsh1l/README.md

 <code> python3 revsh1l.py</code>

 <h3>To do</h3>
-- Add more reverse shells for each type of RevSh
+- Add more reverse shells for each type of RevSh<br>
-- Add new function for each shell added
+- Add new function for each shell added<br>
 - Update main menu